 Please do not think I am being judgy, I actually work in the Downtown Eastside, the neighbourhood that is infamous for being one of the roughest postal codes in the country.
 There are wonderful people there and amazing social consciousness, and really the DTES is not considered very unsafe by those of us who know it.

 But for the visiting traveller, what is readily apparent is the massive drug use and sex trade all happening right on the street.
-I have found a few of the following hostels advertising on hostel sites, all of which fail to mention that to get to their door, you may be wading through some pretty alarming scenes.
+I have found a few of the following places advertising on hostel sites, all of which fail to mention that to get to their door, you may be wading through some pretty alarming scenes.

 The Budget Inn Patricia Hotel